 Smith has extensive teaching experience and has taught general ecology, environmental science and urban ecology.
 He has also given numerous guest lectures on aquatic macroinvertebrate identification in short courses, college courses and in outreach settings.
 He also taught a forensic science summer short-course for junior high students at the University of Maryland.

-At Lycoming College, Bob will teach ecology, aquatic biology, invertebrate zoology, environmental science, and will develop courses in geographic information systems and ecological study design and quantitative ecology.
+At Lycoming College, Bob teaches ecology, aquatic biology, invertebrate zoology, environmental science, and introduction to geographic information systems.
+His specialty is teaching ecological study design and quantitative ecology.
 He is always looking for research students to help with short and long term field and GIS-based projects that range from multi-year original research projects to more task-oriented projects suited for helping students gain basic skills in field ecology or GIS.

 - Visiting assistant professor (2015-2016), College of the Holy Cross, Department of Biology, Worcester, Mass.